JorgeDuenasLerin/docencia-23-24/pmdm/05-permisos/README.md

                 PackageManager.PERMISSION_GRANTED) {
             // You can use the API that requires the permission. llamar();
-        } else if (false) {
-            // In an educational UI, explain to the user why your app requires this
-            // permission for a specific feature to behave as expected, and what
-            // features are disabled if it's declined.
-In this UI, include a
-            // "cancel" or "no thanks" button that lets the user continue
-            // using your app without granting the permission.

-            // Mostrar UI Dialog para explicar al usuarios la necesidad del permiso
-            // Vamos a usar la de por defecto de Android.
-Se ejecuta en el else

         } else {
             // You can directly ask for the permission.
             // The registered ActivityResultCallback gets the result of this request.